the-virtual-brain/tvb-root/framework_tvb/README.rst

 -  an HTML5 based user interface;
 -  visualizers for neuro-science related entities.

-The easiest way to make use of the code from this Git repo is to obtain a Distribution of TVB with Python and all the necessary packages linked, and then clone this repo nearby.
+The easiest way to make use of this code, is to obtain a Distribution of TVB with Python and all the necessary packages linked, and then clone this repo nearby.
 More details `in our documentation <http://docs.thevirtualbrain.org/manuals/ContributorsManual/ContributorsManual.html>`__.